10276 Foothill Blvd. Lake View Terrace, CA 91342

 In stock

-The Hitachi ST-350 is engineered to be the ultimate cash management solution for high-volume environments, including commercial banks, credit unions, and cash-in-transit (CIT) operations.
-Combining exceptional speed, multi-currency processing, and advanced fitness sorting capabilities, the ST-350 transforms bulk cash handling into a simple, highly efficient, and secure process.
+The Hitachi ST-350 is engineered to be the ultimate cash management solution for high-volume environments, including commercial banks, credit unions, and Cash-In-Transit (CIT) operations.
+Combining industrial speed with advanced fitness sorting capabilities, the ST-350 transforms bulk cash handling into a secure, highly efficient process.
+Featuring a dedicated 100-note reject pocket, this machine allows for non-stop operation by diverting suspect or unfit bills without ever interrupting your primary counting flow.

 Technical Specifications